ClementNerma/ReShell/vscode-syntax/README.md

-# `reshell-syntax`
+# reshell-syntax

-Syntax highlighting (.tmLanguage) extension for Visual Studio Code
+A work-in-progress syntax highlighting extension for ReShell's scripting language.